S. Bruce Martin, Extension Plant Pathologist

 When fumigants or Basamid are used the best results are usually obtained when the old sod is first stripped from the area to be treated, followed by thorough tilling of the soil at least two weeks prior to the application of the fumigant to allow adequate decomposition of old roots.
 Tilling loosens the soil and permits more rapid and uniform diffusion of the fumigant.
 At the time of application the soil should be moist (not water-saturated).
 Too much fumigant escapes in dry soil and too little diffuses when pores are filled with water.
 The temperature of the soil should be about 50 to 80°F (at a depth of 4 inches).
 Too much fumigant evaporates from hot soil whereas diffusion is too slow in cold soil.
 For maximum effectiveness, the treated area should be sealed immediately with plastic tarp for several days.
 It is extremely important that the fumigated area is not recontaminated by accidental introduction of nematodes in soil clinging to tools, equipment, footwear, in run-off water, or in infested soil.
 Pests introduced into partially sterilized soil usually reproduce rapidly because of the lack of competition from microorganisms.

-Nematicides for Established Commercial Turf: Only one chemical nematicide can still be used on established turfgrass stands if users have it in stock.
+Nematicides for Established Commercial Turf: Only one chemical nematicide can still be used on established turfgrass stands if users have it in stock until October 17, 2017.
 It is an organophosphate, namely fenamiphos (Nemacur 10G or 3 EC).
 However, Nemacur has been withdrawn from the market and only existing stocks may be used.
 This material can only be used on commercial turf (including golf courses, cemeteries and industrial grounds) where the risks of exposure can be minimized.
 The active ingredient in the granules or emulsifiable concentrate must be carried into the soil by an adequate amount of irrigation or rain water (enough to reach the root zones and give effective control of nematodes but without product loss through leaching).

 Nematicide applications should be made in autumn or spring (before nematode populations peak) during periods when soil temperatures are above 60ºF according to the product label.
 For granular formulations, gravity or “drop-type” granule spreaders are preferred (or required) over centrifugal types for more accurate application and for ensuring the safety of animals, humans and non-target plants.
 Experiments comparing the effectiveness of broadcast application of granules vs. subsurface injection of granules have shown similar effectiveness.
 Subsurface injection in fairways is practical and should reduce the potential for off-site movement of material.
 Prior to application, physical soil treatments that aid soil penetration by water (such as core cultivation, vertical mowing and mechanical thatch removal) may aid in effectiveness.
 Applications should be followed by adequate overhead irrigation in order to wash the active ingredient into the soil and avoid exposure of people, pets and wildlife to the chemical.